hmcts/delete_testing/docs/index.md

 1. Click on your repository name.

-1. Run the Jenkins pipeline against the `master` branch by clicking the play icon.
+1. Wait for your build to complete against the `master` branch, (click the Play button if it hasn't started by itself).

 #### Configure load balancing for high availability